Mixture-of-Top-k Attention: Efficient Attention via Scalable Fast Weights: Methods

-This subsection will first present the mathematical formulation of the fast-weight MLP in full attention, and then reinterpret efficient attention as a fast-weight scaling problem.
+This subsection will first present the mathematical formulation of the fast-weight MLP equivalent to full attention, and then reinterpret efficient attention as a fast-weight scaling problem.
 From this perspective, a taxonomy of previous efficient attention methods in terms of how they scale fast weights will be given.

 \myparagraph{Fast-weight MLP} Formally, full attention (i.e., scaled dot-product attention~\cite{vaswani2017attention}) can be written as:

 where $\q \in \R^d$ is a query, and the columns of $\K, \V \in \R^{d\times N}$ are the keys and values, respectively.
 By contrast, a $D$-width two-layer MLP, i.e., the feed-forward network (FFN) in Transformers, is: